TravorLZH/travorlzh.github.io/_posts/2018-01-23-Use-Pycharm-to-emulate-Vim.md

 ---
 layout: post
 nav: 0
-des: What will you do if you don't know what vim is
+des: What will you do if you don't know what vim is?
-title: Use Pycharm to emulate Vim
+title: Use Pycharm to Emulate Vim
 ---

 ![pycharm](/assets/images/pycharm.png)